 - Digital marketing and SEO specialist

 Individuals with an MBA with an Emphasis in Marketing may also be qualified to hold these positions.
-However, they are more apt to pursue higher level positions, such as executive and C-suite roles.
-For example, an MBA graduate may interview for positions such as vice president of marketing, senior product manager, director of marketing and even chief executive officer (CEO).
+However, they are more apt to pursue higher-level positions, such as executive and C-suite roles.
+For example, an MBA graduate may interview for positions such as:

-Grand Canyon University’s Colangelo College of Business has a longstanding track record of graduating students who are capable, ethical and effective business leaders.
-The Master of Business Administration with an Emphasis in Marketing, which is available via online courses, explores timely topics such as international marketing, services marketing and operations management to provide students with a well-rounded academic framework.
-Click on Request Info at the top of your screen to begin your academic journey at GCU.
+Grand Canyon University’s Colangelo College of Business is committed to graduating students who are leaders in their communities and fields.
+The Master of Business Administration with an Emphasis in Marketing, which is available online, explores topics such as international marketing, services marketing and operations management.
+If you would like to learn more about our graduate program admissions process or tuition, click on Request Info at the top of the screen.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.